-The Fluid Milk Board is composed of 20 members who are appointed by the Secretary of Agriculture.
+The National Fluid Milk Processor Promotion Board is composed of 20 members who are appointed by the Secretary of Agriculture.
 Of the 20 board members, 15 represent geographic regions and five are at-large members.
 The five at-large members include at least three fluid milk processors and at least one member from the general public.
-Fluid Board members hold staggered three-year terms and are eligible for appointment to two consecutive terms.
+Board members hold staggered three-year terms and are eligible for appointment to two consecutive terms.
 An individual appointed to fill a vacancy with a term of 18 months or less remaining shall be entitled to serve two consecutive three-year terms following the term of the vacant position to which the person was appointed.

-- View the current Fluid Board Member list (pdf)
+- View the current board members

 - View the Report to Congress